 Special Father’s Day events in Northern Virginia are listed first, in order of date and destination.
 Next are things to do and see in the DC region that are perfect for Father’s Day outings or fun with Dad throughout the year.
 After all, why limit Dad to just one day of fun?

-Whether the Fathers in your life love outdoor adventure, food and drink, history, or just new travel experiences, you’ll find plenty of ideas to celebrate Father’s Day in Northern Virginia, and share your love for Dad throughout the year.
+Do the Dads in your life love outdoor adventure, food and drink, history, or just new travel experiences?
+You’ll find plenty of ideas to celebrate Father’s Day in Northern Virginia, and share your love for Dad throughout the year.

 Father’s Day Events in Northern Virginia

 Celebrate Dad with a weekend of food, drinks, music, and family fun.
-Live entertainment performs on 3 stages throughout the festival, with kid-friendly performances at the Family Fun Zone.
+Live entertainment performs on four stages throughout the festival, with kid-friendly activities at the Family Fun Zone.
 Local chefs present culinary demonstration at the Wine & Dine area.
-Three days of carnival rides return in 2018, located at Lake Fairfax Park.
-Follow the link for schedule details.
+Beer, wine, and drink tickets are $1, or $20 for 24.
+Friday 4:00 – 11:00, Saturday 11:00 – 11:00; entry and parking are free.

 “General Washington” greets visitors and poses for photographs on Father’s Day weekend and discusses his role as husband, stepfather, and Father of Our Country in the program “Father to the First Family.”
 At the Gristmill and Distillery, demonstrations by costumed distillers take visitors through the historic process of whiskey-making in a reconstructed 18th-century distillery.
 Included with admission; 9:00 – 5:00.

-Surprise dad with a visit to the newly opened 2 Silos Brewing/Farm Brew Live for their 1st Annual Seafood Boil.
-Enjoy delicious craft beer, a family-friendly seafood boil feast, and live music by David Thong and Jerry Irwin.
+Surprise dad with a visit to 2 Silos Brewing/Farm Brew Live for their 2nd Annual Seafood Boil.
+Enjoy delicious craft beer, a family-friendly seafood boil feast, and live music.
 Reservations required; call for seating times and ticket options.

 Indulge Dad’s love of aviation at the Smithsonian’s Innovations in Flight Family Day and Outdoor Aviation Display.
 More than 50 vintage, recreational, military, and home-built aircraft will be on display, and pilots will be with their aircraft to answer questions.
 There will also be vintage cars on hand, paired with the planes of their decade, plus other interactive activities.
 Attendance is free; parking is $15.
 10:00 – 3:00